Behgjet Pacolli: Hostage recovery activities

 Several times, Pacolli has been directly involved in the release of hostages in Afghanistan and in other countries undergoing conflicts.
 Assistant professor Dejan Lukić considers Pacolli to be one of the few agents who successfully negotiate the release of hostages with terrorists.

 On 28 October 2004, after helping run a presidential election, the three United Nations workers Annette Flannigan, Angelito Nayan and Shqipe Hebibi, were taken hostage in Kabul.
 The latter of which originated from Kosovo and had neither representation nor support from other countries.
-Behgjet Pacolli traveled to Afghanistan where he spent a month negotiating on their behalf.
+Pacolli travelled to Afghanistan where he spent a month negotiating on their behalf.
 Pacolli has been credited with securing their release.
 On 23 November 2004, the hostages were released.
 In his 2017 book "The Trade", Jere van Dyk describes that Pacolli paid a ransom to a Taliban tribal leader.

-In October 2006, the Italian photo journalist Gabriele Torsello was kidnapped in Afghanistan.
-Behgjet Pacolli was contacted by an Italian intelligence agency in order to negotiate his liberation.
+In October 2006, the Italian photojournalist Gabriele Torsello was kidnapped in Afghanistan.
+Pacolli was contacted by an Italian intelligence agency in order to negotiate his liberation.
 Eventually, Pacolli was successful in negotiating Torsello's release, who was released on 3 November 2006 after 23 days in captivity.

 In 2007, Pacolli negotiated the release of 23 South Korean Christian missionaries from Afghanistan.
-He managed to secure the release of 21 of them, after 2 were executed.
+He managed to secure the release of 21 of them after 2 were executed.

 On 19 July 2008, Swiss citizens Max Göldi and Rachid Hamdani were captured in Tripolis, Libya, and held as hostages.
 In early 2010, Pacolli negotiated with Muammar Ghaddafi and attempted to secure their release.

 On 15 August 2011, American-Kosovar Lobbyist James Berisha was arrested by the Eritrean police on a mission to recognise Kosovo's independence.
-Eritrean Authorities believed that Berisha was an American spy, and he was imprisoned for five months.
-Berisha was discharged from prison after Behgjet Pacolli travelled to Eritrea and negotiated his discharge.
+Eritrean authorities believed that Berisha was an American spy, and he was imprisoned for five months.
+Berisha was discharged from prison after Pacolli travelled to Eritrea and negotiated his discharge.

 Philanthropy

-Throughout his career in global business, Behgjet Pacolli also developed philanthropic activities.
-His Behgjet Pacolli Foundation stimulates the education of youth in elite schools, helps the poor, builds schools, hospitals, supports sports, culture, etc. In 1993, Pacolli established "Les Enfants du Sakha", presently known as "Ibrahim Kodra Foundation" a fund with the stated goal of providing help in the medical care, education and recreation of children.
+Throughout his career in global business, Pacolli also developed philanthropic activities.
+His Behgjet Pacolli Foundation stimulates the education of youth in elite schools, helps the poor, builds schools, and hospitals, supports sports, culture, etc. In 1993, Pacolli established "Les Enfants du Sakha", presently known as "Ibrahim Kodra Foundation" a fund with the stated goal of providing help in the medical care, education and recreation of children.
 Just in Kosovo, the Behgjet Pacolli Foundation has donated over 20 million euros to various projects.